The void-galaxy cross-correlation function with massive neutrinos and modified gravity: Introduction

-Before further exploring voids in the context of massive neutrinos and \fofr{} modified gravity we must first take a look at the theory behind the models developed to extract cosmological information from them.
-In our case, we investigate the void-galaxy CCF in redshift space, the void velocity profile and a reconstruction method for putting galaxy positions observed from redshift space back into real space.
+Before further exploring voids in the context of massive neutrinos and \fofr{}-modified gravity, we must first take a look at the theory behind the models developed to extract cosmological information from them.
+In our case, we investigate the void-galaxy CCF in redshift space, the void velocity profile, and a reconstruction method for putting galaxy positions observed from redshift space back into real space.
 These are all based on linear theory and, to a degree, a standard \LCDM{} universe.
-In this paper we explore the need for change in these models in order to use them to describe voids in a universe with massive neutrinos and \fofr{} modified gravity.
-To do so we compare them to {\it N}-body simulations containing massive neutrinos and \fofr{} modified gravity, both independently and combined.
-We study how well the model for the void velocity profile and the void-halo CCF in redshift space fit the simulation data in each case.
-The latter is done both by using all the real space information from the simulations directly as model input and also by treating the simulation data like observational data, using redshift space halo positions and a reconstruction method to gain an estimate of the corresponding real space positions of the halos.
-In addition we perform MCMC fits for $f\sigma_8(z)$ and the Alcock-Paczy\`{n}ski parameter, $\epsilon$, in order to test how well we are able to recover the fiducial cosmology.
+In this paper, we explore the need for change in these models in order to use them to describe voids in a universe with massive neutrinos and \fofr{}-modified gravity.
+To do so, we compared them to {\it N}-body simulations containing massive neutrinos and \fofr{}-modified gravity, both independently and combined.
+We studied how well the model for the void velocity profile and the void-halo CCF in redshift space fit the simulation data in each case.
+The latter was done both by using all the real space information from the simulations directly as model input and also by treating the simulation data as observational data, using redshift space halo positions and a reconstruction method to gain an estimate of the corresponding real space positions of the halos.
+In addition, we performed Markov chain Monte Carlo (MCMC) fits for $f\sigma_8(z)$ and the Alcock-Paczy\`{n}ski parameter, $\epsilon$, in order to test how well we are able to recover the fiducial cosmology.

-This paper is structured as follows: We start by presenting background theory for cosmic voids, massive neutrinos and \fofr{} modified gravity in Sec.~\ref{sec:theory} and then explain our simulation set-up in Sec.~\ref{sec:simulations}.
-In Sec.~\ref{sec:method} we detail the methodical approach of the paper before reporting our results in Sec.~\ref{sec:results}.
-Finally, we conclude in Sec.~\ref{sec:conclusions}.
+This paper is structured as follows: We start by presenting background theory for cosmic voids, massive neutrinos, and \fofr{}-modified gravity in Sect.~\ref{sec:theory} and then explain our simulation set-up in Sect.~\ref{sec:simulations}.
+In Sect.~\ref{sec:method} we detail the methodical approach of the paper before reporting our results in Sect.~\ref{sec:results}.
+Finally, we conclude in Sect.~\ref{sec:conclusions}.